How to Plant Garlic in the Fall (Step-by-Step Guide for a Bigger Harvest)

 - Add 3–6 inches of mulch right after watering.
 Straw, shredded leaves, or grass clippings all work well.

-I’ve skipped mulch before—and let’s just say I regretted it when the weeds came roaring back in spring and the bulbs were struggling.
+I’ve skipped mulch before and I regretted it when the weeds came roaring back in spring and the bulbs were struggling.

 When to Plant Garlic in Fall

-Aim to plant 4–6 weeks before your ground freezes solid.
+Plan to plant about 4–6 weeks before the ground freezes solid.
 That’s usually:

 - Late September to early November, depending on your location